Threatquotient Publishes 2024 Evolution Of Cybersecurity Automation Adoption Research Report

 Report Methodology

-Leading threat intelligence platform innovator, ThreatQuotient, commissioned a survey undertaken by independent research organization, Opinion Matters, in June 2024.
-750 senior cybersecurity professionals in the UK., US. and Australia from companies employing 2,000+ people from a range of industries including Central Government, Defense, Critical National Infrastructure, Retail, and Financial Services sectors, with 150 respondents from each.
+Leading threat intelligence platform innovator, ThreatQuotient, commissioned a survey undertaken by independent research organisation, Opinion Matters, in June 2024.
+750 senior cybersecurity professionals in the UK., US. and Australia from companies employing 2,000+ people from a range of industries including Central Government, Defence, Critical National Infrastructure, Retail, and Financial Services sectors, with 150 respondents from each.

 About ThreatQuotient

 ThreatQuotient improves security operations by fusing together disparate data sources, tools and teams to accelerate threat detection and response.
-ThreatQ is the first purpose-built, data-driven threat intelligence platform that helps teams prioritize, automate and collaborate on security incidents; enables more focused decision making; and maximizes limited resources by integrating existing processes and technologies into a unified workspace.
+ThreatQ is the first purpose-built, data-driven threat intelligence platform that helps teams prioritise, automate and collaborate on security incidents; enables more focused decision making; and maximises limited resources by integrating existing processes and technologies into a unified workspace.
 The result is reduced noise, clear priority threats, and the ability to automate processes with high fidelity data.
 ThreatQuotient's industry leading integration marketplace, data management, orchestration and automation capabilities support multiple use cases including threat intelligence management and sharing, incident response, threat hunting, spear phishing, alert triage and vulnerability management.
 ThreatQuotient is headquartered in Northern Virginia with international operations based out of Europe, MENA and APAC.
 For more information, visit .
-To access the report, click here.

 Media Contact